google/codeworld/web/help/GuideUnit3.md

 its left and right sides mean the same thing!
 You may wonder, though, if `ball(t)` is *not* the name of the animation, why you define an animation by writing `ball(t) = `...
-The reason is that to define an animation, you need to give the pattern that describes each of its frames.
+The reason is that to define an animation, you need to give a pattern that can describe any of its frames.

-For an analogy, imagine this conversation between a student and a teacher:

-> *Teacher:* What does "cousin" mean?
->
-> *Student:* Well, if Alice's parent and John's parent are siblings, that
-> makes Alice and John cousins.

-The student described what cousins are by giving a sentence about two people named Alice and John.
-But the definition wasn't just about people with those two names.
-The names were there because they helped the student to describe the pattern!
-In the same way, when you define an animation `ball` by talking about a single frame `ball(t)`, your definition doesn't have anything do with a specific time `t`.
-But having a name for the current time helps in describing the pattern.
+When you define an animation `ball` by talking about a single frame `ball(t)`, your definition is establishing a pattern.
+Now you can find the specific frame `ball(0)` by substituting `0` for `t`.
+You can find the specific frame `ball(1.735)` by substituting `1.735` for `t`.
+And so on.
+Having a name, `t`, that stands for the current time is a tool you use to describe the pattern.

 We'll refer back to this as we explore some examples of top-down design with animation.